xbeat/Machine-Learning/README.md

 Introduction to Sentiment Analysis

 Sentiment analysis, also known as opinion mining, is a natural language processing (NLP) technique that involves analyzing and categorizing subjective information from text data.
 It aims to determine the sentiment or opinion expressed in a piece of text, whether it is positive, negative, or neutral.
 Sentiment analysis has numerous applications, such as monitoring social media sentiment, analyzing customer feedback, and understanding public opinion on various topics.

+## Understanding the 3 Types of Machine Learning in Python

+Introduction to Machine Learning

+Machine Learning is a subset of Artificial Intelligence that focuses on developing algorithms and models that enable computers to learn from data and improve their performance on specific tasks without being explicitly programmed.
+In this presentation, we'll explore the three main types of machine learning: Supervised, Unsupervised, and Reinforcement Learning, with a focus on implementing these concepts using Python.

 ## Introduction to Vector Databases for AI and Machine Learning in Python